Julia Ebner

-Julia Ebner (born 24 July 1991) is an Austrian researcher, and author, based in London.
-She has written the books The Rage: the Vicious Circle of Islamist and Far-Right Extremism and Going Dark: the Secret Social Lives of Extremists.
+Julia Ebner (born 1991) is an Austrian researcher and author based in London.
+She has written the books The Rage: the Vicious Circle of Islamist and Far-Right Extremism, Going Dark: the Secret Social Lives of Extremists and Going Mainstream: how extremists are taking over.

 Career

-Ebner has a BA in philosophy and a BSc in international business.
+Ebner holds a DPhil from the University of Oxford, where she is currently a postdoctoral research fellow at the Calleva Centre for Evolution and Human Science at Magdalen College.
+She has a BA in philosophy and a BSc in international business.
 She holds an MSc in international history from the London School of Economics and an MSc in international relations from Peking University.

-Ebner is based in London.
-She has worked as a senior researcher at the counter-extremism organisation Quilliam.
-She is currently a resident research fellow at the counter-extremism organisation Institute for Strategic Dialogue, where she specialises in far-right extremism, reciprocal radicalisation and European terrorism prevention initiatives.
+Ebner is based in London and Oxford.
+Between 2015 and 2017, she worked as a senior researcher at the counter-extremism organisation Quilliam.
+In 2017 she joined the counter-extremism organisation Institute for Strategic Dialogue as a research fellow, where she specialises in far-right extremism, reciprocal radicalisation and European terrorism prevention initiatives.
 She has written for The Guardian and The Independent.

 Going Dark: the Secret Social Lives of Extremists documents Ebner's experiences over two years spent undercover, infiltrating far-right networks such as Generation Identity and Reconquista Germanica, both on-line and in person.

+Her latest book Going Mainstream: how extremists are taking over was published in 2023.
+It is based on investigative reporting and interviews and asks why extremist ideas and concepts increasingly enter mainstream politics and societal discourse.

+In 2024, Ebner was named Austrian of the Year by the Austrian Foreign Ministry.